bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/tether.md

 # Tether

-A suitable tether is required for operation.
-Sorry, your RC radio and WiFi connection will not penetrate water.
-In some cases, additional electronics are required at the ends of the tether to achieve reliable communications.

-Radio waves don’t travel far through water and acoustic modems have limited bandwidth, so a tether is a critical component to connect the vehicle to a surface computer.
+A tether is a length of cable which connects the [Companion Computer]() to the [Topside Computer]().
+Radio frequency (RF) waves don’t travel far through water and acoustic modems have limited bandwidth, so a tether is a critical component to connect the vehicle to a surface computer.

+# Requirments

+The Companion Computer communicates by 10/100 Base Ethernet.
+Therefore, a standard [Cat 5 cable](https://en.wikipedia.org/wiki/Category_5_cable) may be used to connect to the vehicle and topside computer.
+The maximum transmission length of Cat5 cable is around 100m.

 # Tether Interfaces